UHM-Weathering/outdoor-discovery/README.md

 # Overview
 So far, we have created a phpMyAdmin database with tables to handle users, sessions, login logs, and user agents.
-The link to our project's GitHub can be found here: https://github.com/UHM-Weathering/outdoor-discovery
+We have also created a login page and a page system.

 # Complete
 1. Created table handling users (John)